What Is A Full Course Meal? - Full Course Meals Explained

 Vegetarian and Vegan Planning

-If you want to create a full course meal but you are dining with someone who is gluten-free, vegan, vegetarian or has other dietary considerations, you will want to make sure every course you plan for has options for your guests.
+If you want to create a full course meal but you are dining with someone who is vegan, vegetarian or has other dietary considerations, you will want to make sure every course you plan for has options for your guests.
 This is especially important at an event like a wedding, where there may be a fixed menu.

-One option is to make a reservation at a restaurant like Forklift & Palate, which has menus which can accommodate gluten-free and dairy-free diners.
+One option is to make a reservation at a restaurant like Forklift & Palate, which has menus which can accommodate gluten-friendly and dairy-free diners.
 We also have options for vegans and vegetarians, as well as diners with nut allergies, shellfish allergies, and other dietary needs.

 Our location in the Spooky Nook Sports complex allows us to serve large groups and host a variety of special events, private parties, and big groups.
 Our dining area serves breakfast, lunch, and dinner and our sustainable place can serve parties of up to 600 in our atrium.
 Check out our menu or make a reservation today.